Chern character for torsion-free ample groupoids: Applications and further discussion

+If $A$ is a separable C$^*$-algebra with a Cartan subalgebra, then it is isomorphic to $C^*_r(G,\Sigma)$ for a second countable, locally compact, Hausdorff, étale groupoid $G$ with twist $\Sigma$~\cite{ren:cartan}*{Theorem 5.6}.
+In addition, $G$ is principal (thus torsion-free) if and only if the Cartan subalgebra has the unique extension property.
+We also know that $G$ is amenable (thus it satisfies the Baum--Connes conjecture) if and only if $A$ is nuclear~\cite{tak:fell}*{Theorem 5.4}.
+A generalization of the Packer--Raeburn stabilization trick~\cite{willerp:parae} shows that there exists a $C_0(G^{(0)})$-module $E$ and a groupoid dynamical system $(\cK(E), G, \alpha)$ such that $\cK(E)\rtimes_{r,\alpha} G$ is Morita equivalent to $C^*_r(G,\Sigma)$.
+Choosing the C$^*$-algebra of compact operators in place of $B$ in~\eqref{eq:hk-coeff}, this leads to the computation of $\rK_i(C^*_r(G,\Sigma)) \otimes \dQ$ in terms of hyperhomology as above.

-Recall that $A$ is either stably finite or purely infinite.
-In the former case, $A$ admits a trivially twisted model if $K_0(A)$ is torsion-free~\cite{li:diag}*{Corollary 1.8}; in the latter case, $A$ is a Kirchberg algebra and we can choose a graph-based model which in particular is ample with trivial twist~\cites{cfh:kirchample,spiel:kirchgraph}.
-This groupoid model is essentially principal, but we cannot exclude torsion, so Theorem~\ref{thm:hk-iso} applies to Kirchberg algebras (with UCT) admitting a torsion-free model.
+Let us discuss how to compute $K_*(A)\otimes \dQ$ from the homology of $G$ when $A$ is classifiable.
+Recall $A$ is either stably finite or purely infinite.
+In the former case, $A$ admits a trivially twisted groupoid model if $\rK_0(A)$ is torsion-free~\cite{li:diag}*{Corollary 1.8}; in the latter case, $A$ is a Kirchberg algebra and we can choose a graph-based model which in particular is ample with trivial twist~\cites{cfh:kirchample,spiel:kirchgraph}.
+This groupoid model is essentially principal, but we cannot exclude torsion, so Theorem~\ref{thm:main-thm} applies only to Kirchberg algebras (with UCT) admitting a torsion-free model.

-When $A$ is stably finite the groupoid model can always be chosen principal~\cite{li:diag}*{Theorem 1.2}, so we can apply Theorem~\ref{thm:hk-iso} when $K_0(A)$ is torsion-free and the model is ample.
+When $A$ is stably finite the groupoid model can always be chosen principal~\cite{li:diag}*{Theorem 1.2}, so we can apply Theorem~\ref{thm:main-thm} when $\rK_0(A)$ is torsion-free and the model is ample.
 The condition that $G$ is ample excludes projectionless C$^*$-algebras, such as the Jiang--Su algebra.